German election: Poor voters feel left behind | DW | 24.08.2021

 Left Party candidate Mirza Edis has lost count of how many kilometers he has walked through his district this election campaign.
 He walks the streets of his constituency in Duisburg, a city in North-Rhine Westphalia's Ruhr valley, the "rust belt" of Germany.

-49-year-old Edis is a member of Duisburg city council, but now he wants to get into the federal parliament, the Bundestag.
-Casually dressed in jeans, a T-shirt, and sneakers, he chats with nearly everyone who passes by.
+Edis, 49, is a member of the Duisburg city council, but now he wants to get into the federal parliament, the Bundestag.
+Casually dressed in jeans, a T-shirt and sneakers, he chats with nearly everyone who passes by.
 He wants to know what's on people's minds.
 Sometimes he speaks in German, sometimes in Turkish — the electoral district has many Turkish immigrants who also have German passports.

 Duisburg-Hochfeld is a difficult district to represent.
 About 20,000 people from 136 different countries live in the former steelworkers' quarter.
 During the most recent local elections, which were held in 2020, only 22% of eligible voters in Hochfeld cast their ballots.